OpenDataology/website/content/en/docs/components/notebooks/submit-kubernetes.md

 ## Notebook Pod ServiceAccount

-Kubeflow assigns the `default-editor` Kubernetes ServiceAccount to the Notebook Pods.
+OpenDataology assigns the `default-editor` Kubernetes ServiceAccount to the Notebook Pods.
-The Kubernetes `default-editor` ServiceAccount is bound to the `kubeflow-edit` ClusterRole, which has namespace-scoped permissions to many Kubernetes resources.
+The Kubernetes `default-editor` ServiceAccount is bound to the `OpenDataology-edit` ClusterRole, which has namespace-scoped permissions to many Kubernetes resources.

-You can get the full list of RBAC for `ClusterRole/kubeflow-edit` using:
+You can get the full list of RBAC for `ClusterRole/OpenDataology-edit` using:
 ```
-kubectl describe clusterrole kubeflow-edit
+kubectl describe clusterrole OpenDataology-edit
 ```

 ## Kubectl in Notebook Pod